print page

 A4

-Newly arrived children from the Mainland can seek a school place by any of the following ways:
+Newly-arrived children can seek a school place by any of the following ways:

-2. Direct application to schools: Parents may contact schools directly to apply for a place for their children.
+1. Parents may contact schools directly to apply for a place for their children.
 Schools will take into account their school-based circumstances, such as the availability of school places, when considering the applications.
-For information of individual schools, please visit “School Profiles” at the website of Committee on Home-School Co-operation.
-For information of private schools (including international schools), please visit the following websites:
+Schools may also interview the applicant child and assess his / her suitable class level before making the admission arrangement.
+For information of individual schools, please visit “School Profiles” at the website of Committee on Home-School Co-operation, or via the “School Search” engine mentioned on EDB webpage.
+Parents may also access to relevant school information at the website of International Schools in Hong Kong.

-1. Business reply/online Form: Parents should complete and return the business reply/online form to the Placement and Support (PS) Section of EDB.
-The PS Section will contact the parents upon receipt of the business reply/online form to provide school placement assistance for their children.
-The business replies are available at the Airport, Lo Wu Control Point, Regional Education Offices of EDB and 20 Home Affairs Enquiry Centres of the Home Affairs Department; or
+1. Parents should complete and return the business reply / online form to the Placement and Support (PS) Section of EDB.
+The PS Section will contact the parents upon receipt of the business reply / online form to provide school placement assistance for their children.
+The business replies are available at the Airport, Lo Wu Control Point, the Regional Education Offices of EDB and 20 Home Affairs Enquiry Centres of the Home Affairs Department; or

-2. Approaching Regional Education Office: Parents may approach the nearby Regional Education Office to seek placement assistance.
-Our staff will assist them in obtaining a school place.
-For details, please refer to Question 1 under “Others” below or contact the nearby Regional Education Office; or
+2. Parents may approach the nearby Regional Education Offices of EDB to seek placement assistance.
+For further information, please refer to Question 1 under “Others” or contact the nearby Regional Education Offices of EDB.

 In addition, parents may obtain the booklet “Your Guide to Services in Hong Kong” at the airport upon arrival or from the Home Affairs Enquiry Centres, Labour Department and other community organisations.
 Chapter 16 of the booklet gives a brief introduction to the education service in Hong Kong, with the enquiry telephone numbers and addresses of the Regional Education Offices and PS Section of EDB as well as other related departments.
 This booklet is written in seven languages, namely English, Bahasa Indonesia, Hindi, Nepali, Tagalog, Thai and Urdu.